SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Conclusions and Future Work

 \section{Conclusions and Future Work}

-SciVisAgentBench addresses a critical gap in agentic visualization by providing a principled, reproducible framework for evaluating LLM-based agentic systems on complex, real-world scientific data analysis and visualization tasks.
-Our benchmark comprises 108 cases spanning multiple domains, organized along a structured taxonomy of application domains, data types, complexity levels, and visualization operations.
+As we witness the shift from generative AI~\cite{Wang-TVCG23} to agentic AI in SciVis, SciVisAgentBench addresses a critical gap in agentic visualization by providing a principled, reproducible framework for evaluating LLM-based agentic systems on complex, real-world scientific data analysis and visualization tasks.
+The 108 cases span multiple dimensions, organized along a taxonomy of application domains, data types, complexity levels, and visualization operations.
 Through a comprehensive validity study with 12 SciVis experts, we validated that state-of-the-art MLLMs can reliably approximate human expert judgment (Pearson correlation of 0.806 with Claude-Opus-4.6), unlocking scalable, automated assessment for traditionally subjective visualization tasks.

 Our baseline evaluations expose a compelling dichotomy in the current ecosystem: specialized, tool-integrated agents excel in efficiency and reliability within predefined pipelines, while general-purpose coding agents demonstrate superior adaptability and overall success across diverse domains.
-Most significantly, our analysis reveals a promising direction that may resolve this dichotomy: general-purpose coding agents augmented with domain-specific skills combine the best of both paradigms.
-In bioimage visualization tasks, Claude Code with napari skill achieved a score of 70.9 compared to 57.6 without skill, a 23\% improvement, while simultaneously reducing token consumption by approximately 50\%.
-This suggests that the most effective architecture for SciVis agents may center on flexible reasoning engines paired with modular, domain-specific knowledge that provides tool-use patterns without constraining exploratory capabilities.
+Most significantly, our analysis reveals a promising direction that may resolve this dichotomy: general-purpose coding agents augmented with domain-specific skills combine the best of both paradigms \hot{(refer to Table~\ref{tab:main_results_bioimage_gpt52} in the appendix and Appendix~\ref{appendix:agent_skill})}.